The Aussiedoodle is bred from an Australian Shepherd parent and a Poodle parent.

 Aussiedoodle socialization

+Australian Shepherd Poodle hybrids make great pets.
 However, and with all dogs, we recommend early socialization and obedience training to help ensure they are well rounded and adaptable.
+Patience, early socialization, and obedience training are key for this active and smart breed.

-According to the AKC, one of the main reasons Aussies and their crosses wind up in shelters is because they were not properly socialized and trained, and owners did not know how to rein in all that energy.
+Any dog crossed with an Australian Shepherd is especially encouraged to indulge in early socialization and obedience training.
+One of the main reasons Aussies and their crosses wind up in shelters is because they were not properly socialized and trained, and owners did not know how to rein in all that energy.

-This goes for even the smallest Aussiedoodle types.
+This goes for even the smallest micro Aussiedoodle types.
 Even the mini Aussiedoodle temperament will benefit from training and socialization.

 The Aussiedoodle crossbreed is going to be prone to whatever his parent breeds are prone to.
 Therefore, it is best to look into all health conditions associated with the Australian Shepherd and the Poodle.